-I’ve had a number of emails from people who are concerned about bringing prescribed drugs into Thailand.
+I’ve received a number of emails from people who are concerned about bringing prescribed drugs into Thailand.
 Thai customs officers are aware that travellers may need to bring prescribed drugs into the country and in most case it isn’t a problem.
 The following answers to some common questions should help to clarify matters.

 Do I need a letter from my doctor?